iakovn/SMArtIInt/README.md

 * License: https://github.com/microsoft/onnxruntime/blob/main/LICENSE

 This work was carried out within the framework of the research project DIZPROVI, supported by the Federal Ministry of Education and Research (number 03WIR0105E).

+## Devcontainer

+This project includes a pre-configured Visual Studio Code Devcontainer, which provides a consistent and reproducible development environment for all Python-related tasks.

+### Working with the Devcontainer

+To use the devcontainer, you need to have [Docker](https://www.docker.com/products/docker-desktop/) and the [VS Code Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed.

+Once installed, open the project folder in VS Code.
+You will be prompted to "Reopen in Container".
+This will build the Docker image and connect your VS Code instance to the environment, giving you access to a terminal and all tools directly within the container.

+The environment comes with Python, Jupyter, OMPython, and all other necessary libraries pre-installed, allowing you to run the simulation notebooks and other Python scripts without any local setup.

+### Managing Dependencies and Relocking

+The Python dependencies for the devcontainer are managed by Conda and pip, with versions pinned in lock files for reproducibility.

+*   **Conda:** `.devcontainer/linux_64.env.lock`
+*   **Pip:** `.devcontainer/requirements.linux64.txt`

+If you need to add or update a dependency, you should first modify the source file (`.devcontainer/environment.yml`) and then regenerate the lock files.

+**Workflow for updating dependencies:**

+1. Modify `.devcontainer/environment.yml` with your desired changes.
+2. From the terminal *inside the running devcontainer* create a new environment:
+    ```bash
+    micromamba create -n upgrade -f .devcontainer/environment.yml
+    ```
+3. Execute the following commands to regenerate the lock files:
+    ```bash
+    # For conda packages
+    micromamba env export --explicit -n upgrade > .devcontainer/linux_64.env.lock

+    # For pip packages (if any were added to environment.yml)
+    micromamba activate upgrade
+    pip freeze| grep -v file > .devcontainer/requirements.linux64.txt
+    ```
+4. Rebuild container to ensure new environment is functional.
+5. Commit the updated `environment.yml` along with the newly generated lock files to version control.